wpswings/pdf-generator-for-wp/readme.md

 Our latest plugin brings in the footer customization options for you.
 You can now add the post name, post date, and author name to the pages of your generated PDF files.

 **5) Display More Images in a Row**
 We have solved for displaying your post or product images in a better format in our latest update for the PDF creator plugin.
-You can now display more than one image in a row using the functionalities of this PDF plugin.
+You can now display more than one image in a row using the functionalities of this PDF plugin by turning on the setting from the body settings tab.

 **6) Control The Display Of Functionality**
 From the display settings of the PDF icon, you can choose to display the PDF generator icon to either the registered users or the guest users or both.
 You can also opt to allow, both, the registered and guest users to either directly download the information in PDF format or e-mail the PDF file to the user.